 About

+Drawing inspiration from their British-Jamaican-American heritage and the radical sanctuary of queer community, Villiers centers Black queer and trans bodies as sacred, sovereign, and sensually alive.
+Through stylized, monumental characters and immersive dreamscapes, they create space for intergenerational healing, pleasure, and power.
+While celebrating the kaleidoscopic realities of queer existence.
 At the core of their practice is a commitment to cultural preservation: honoring and uplifting the legacies of Black queer and trans individuals in spaces where these stories have long been marginalized.
-Their ongoing series, Club Oasis, imagines a futuristic underwater refuge for queer people of color, while projects like Myristica—a comic collaboration with experimental artist Kelsey Lu and Gucci—exemplify their vision for expansive, multidimensional storytelling.
+Their ongoing series, Club Oasis, imagines a futuristic underwater refuge for queer people of color, while projects like Myristica, a comic book etherealizing experimental artist Kelsey Lu, exemplify their vision for expansive, multidimensional storytelling.

 Curriculum Vitae located HERE